cairnsc/adtd/README.md

       // prepare and execute the Request
       csrfTest.prepare().execute(webProxy);

-      // assert the response was expected
+      // assert the response passed the test csrfTest.assertResponse();
-      csrfTest.assertResponse();
     }
   }